 Am I ready to apply?

-Read the applicable Oregon Administrative Rule(s) for the service you wish to apply and have a thorough understanding of the standards (initial and ongoing) of the services you will be required to offer and maintain.
+service type you want to apply for, and do you have a thorough understanding of the standards (initial and ongoing) of the services you will be required to offer and maintain?

 - Review or receive training regarding the Individual Support Plan (ISP) requirements

-- Understand the service approval through your Community Developmental Disabilities Program (CDDP) and payment process.
+- Understand the service approval through your CDDP and payment process

 - Full, completed application with descriptive scope of service